vshumilov/rtl8812eu/README.md

 However, it can be used to estimate the status of the chip, "cool/warm/hot/smoked/crispy".
 See [PR #4](https://github.com/libc0607/rtl88x2eu-20230815/pull/4) and [commit/5b7a66d](https://github.com/libc0607/rtl88x2eu-20230815/commit/5b7a66d3b1c7097a02247f91253993a7027e40a6#comments) for more details.
 The offset can be tuned by ```echo "<offset>" > /proc/net/rtl88x2eu/<wlan0>/thermal_state```.
 By default, it's ```32```, based on my measurement.

+## TX NPATH setting
+Realtek didn't say anything about the feature, but IMO it should be the Cyclic Shift Diversity (CSD) feature (A 'sine wave' can be seen on top of the OFDM spectrum when enabled).
+Only works when 1. injecting legacy rates, or 2. injecting in MCS rates with only 1 spatial stream enabled and STBC disabled.
+Use ```rtw_tx_npath_enable=1``` when ```insmod``` to enable the feature.
+You can see a significant input current difference.
+Like the STBC, it's another transmit diversity technique.
+Need more tests to tell the difference in the FPV scenario.

 ## Use with OpenIPC
 See the tutorial [here in OpenIPC Wiki](https://github.com/OpenIPC/wiki/blob/master/en/fpv-bl-m8812eu2-wifi-adaptors.md).